Kotlin/dataframe/docs/StardustDocs/topics/merge.md

 <dataFrame src="org.jetbrains.kotlinx.dataframe.samples.api.Modify.mergeDifferentWith.html"/>
 <!---END-->

-By default, when no `delimiter` or `merger` is specified, values will be merged into the [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/):
+By default, when no `delimeter` or `merger` is specified, values will be merged into the [`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/):

 <!---FUN mergeDefault-->